The Best Cold-Tolerant Chicken Breeds for Your Homestead

 Supplemental heat may be necessary if you live in the extreme north.
 Heat lamps can be dangerous if not used properly.
 Read my post How to Heat Your Chick Brooder Safely for tips on using a heat lamp or another source of heat.

 Some homesteaders use the deep litter method to help keep the coop warm over the winter.
-Be sure to use bedding that absorbs moisture and provide adequate ventilation if you choose to try this.
+Be sure to use bedding that absorbs moisture and be sure to provide adequate ventilation if you try this.

 Homesteaders who live in a fairly mild climate may not need any supplemental heat at all and should consider keeping breeds that do well in the heat.

 Make sure that your chicken coop doesn’t start to smell like ammonia.
 This can lead to respiratory disease and discomfort for your flock.
-If you do notice this scent, open the windows to allow fresh air in and close them if the temperatures drop too low.
+If you do notice this scent, clean the coop and open the windows to allow fresh air in, and close them if the temperatures drop too low.